-Working part-time during your Master of Laws studies is a handy way to save money on loans.
+Working part-time during your Master of Laws studies is a handy way to help fund your LLM program and save money on loans.
 The big question is it possible to work part-time in paid employment and still get the results you want?

 Here are some things you may want to consider: